Multiple Proposer Transaction Fee Mechanism Design: Robust Incentives Against Censorship and Bribery: FOCIL TFMs

 \begin{definition} \underline{Block producer fee of a transaction $t$} is the amount the sender of $t$ will pay to the block producer if they include the transaction in their block.

-\underline{Committee fee of a transaction $t$} is the amount the sender of $t$ will pay to the committee if the transaction is included in an inclusion list \textbf{and} the block.
+\underline{Committee fee of a transaction $t$} is the amount that the sender of $t$ will pay to includers (committee) if the transaction is included in an inclusion list \textbf{and} the block.

-\end{definition} In our proofs, for simplicity, we assume that all the transactions have the same size denoted by $s$, but in Section \ref{samesize}, we explain how our theorems are affected if we remove this assumption.
-Moreover, we denote by $r$ the burning fee per unit of size.
+\end{definition} In the following sections, we denote by $r$ the burning fee per unit of size.
+Moreover, for simplicity, we assume that all the transactions have the same size denoted by $s$, but in Appendix \ref{variation}, we explain how our theorems are affected if we remove this assumption.
+In Appendix \ref{variation}, we also discuss some variations of the results we present below; for example, we discuss how our results are affected if there is at least one includer who is honest and thus never censors, or in the case of unconditional inclusion lists.